Michelle Obama: 2012 presidential re-election campaign

-Obama celebrates with Jill Biden after their husbands win re-election.

 Obama campaigned for her husband's re-election in 2012.
 Beginning in 2011, Obama became more politically active than she had been since the 2008 election, though avoided discussions about the re-election bid.
 By the time of the election cycle, she had developed a more open public image.
 Some commentators viewed her as the most popular member of the Obama administration, noting that her poll approval numbers had not dropped below 60% since she entered the White House.
 An Obama senior campaign official said she was "the most popular political figure in America".
-The positive assessment was reasoned to have contributed to her active role in the re-election campaign, but it was noted that the challenge for the Obama campaign was to use her without tarnishing her popularity.

 Obama was considered a polarizing figure, having aroused both "sharp enmity and deep loyalty" from Americans, but she was also seen as having improved her image since 2008 when her husband first ran for the presidency.
 Isabel Wilkinson of The Daily Beast said Obama's fashion style changed over the course of the campaign to be sensitive and economical.

 Prior to the first debate of the election cycle, Obama expressed confidence in her husband's debating skills.
 He was later criticized for appearing detached and for looking down when addressing Romney.
 Consensus among uncommitted voters was that the latter had won the debate.
 After Obama's speech at the 2012 Democratic National Convention, the first lady was found through a CBS News/New York Times poll conducted in September to have a 61% favorably rating with registered voters, the highest percentage she had polled since April 2009.

 Obama aimed to humanize her husband by relating stories about him, attempting to appeal to female voters in swing states.
 Paul Harris of The Guardian said the same tactic was being used by Ann Romney, wife of 2012 Republican candidate Mitt Romney.
 Polls in October showed their husbands tied at 47% for the female vote.
 However, Michelle Obama's favorability ratings remained higher than Ann Romney's at 69% to 52%.
 Despite Obama's higher poll numbers, comparisons between Obama and Romney were repeatedly made by the media until the election.
 But, as Michelle Cottle of Newsweek wrote, "... nobody votes for first lady."